mixu/mg/readme.md

-# m3 - a model synchronization library
+# mg - a model synchronization library

 - Hydrates models with their 1:1 & 1:N associations.
 Models may be related to one or more other objects, and fetching each associated manually is painful.
 - Ensures that only one instance exists for each model class + id pair.
 This ensures that updates made to a model in one part of a system are reflected in another.